intelsdi-x/snap-plugin-collector-mysql/METRICS.md

 /intel/mysql/mysql_commands/[subnamespace] | Available namespaces are evaluated in runtime, metrics indicate the number of times each statement has been executed.
 The variable [subnamespace] means the command name.
 /intel/mysql/mysql_handler/[subnamespace] | Available namespaces are evaluated in runtime, metrics indicate the number of internal operations.
 The variable [subnamespace] means the operation name.

-The list of available metrics might be vary depending on the MySQL version or the system configuration.
+Notice, that the list of available metrics might vary depending on the MySQL version or the system configuration.